Amazon's denial of high legal expense in India raises more Qs than As

-New Delhi: Amazon has been of late and also for sometime now making some contradictory statements about its legal expenses in India.
+New Delhi, Sep 24 (IANS) Amazon has been of late and also for sometime now making some contradictory statements about its legal expenses in India.
 The company has claimed that it incurred a meagre expense of Rs 52 crore towards legal fees in FY20.

 This is out of the total expense of Rs 1,967.5 crore shown as "legal professional charges" in financial statements of Amazon Seller Services Private Limited as sourced from the website of Ministry of Corporate Affairs.
 Amazon Seller Services Private Limited is among the myriad subsidiaries the company operates in India.